 The safety equipment and requirements for Delaware boaters vary depending on the type and length of the vessel.
 Here is an example of what is required of a typical fishing boat from 16 to 26 feet in length.
 For a complete list of all requirements for all size vessels contact the Enforcement Section.

 It is the responsibility of each vessel operator to observe the rules of the road and the carriage requirements.
-The Division recommends boaters wear their life jacket at all times while on the boat.
+The Division recommends boaters wear their PFD at all times while on the boat.
 Six out of ten boating fatalities could be prevented by boaters wearing their life jackets.
-The consistent use of life jackets will save more lives.
+The consistent use of PFDs will save more lives.